 Del Mullen grew up on a cattle ranch in eastern Colorado.
 He came from a very musical family spending as much time as possible listening to country music and the Grand Ole Opry.
 Del began strumming on a guitar at the age of 6.
 He later started playing lead guitar for dances and special occasions.
 After moving to Denver in the early 60's, Del took an interest in playing the steel guitar.
 He decided to build his own guitar for his personal use.
 He took his experience in machining, research and development and applied this to the Mullen Pedal Steel Guitar.
 As his professional career as a pedal steel guitarist began to launch (backing up Reba McIntyre, Leona Williams, Kenny Price, The Hagger Twins, Wanda Jackson and working shows with Ernest Tubb) so did the efforts to build a superior pedal steel guitar.
 Del is still playing professionally.
 He appears at the Scotty's International Steel Guitar Convention, as well as many other steel guitar shows and seminars.
 Del has become an established steel guitarist and knowledgeable for the Mullen Pedal Steel Guitar.
 He was inducted into the Steel Guitar Hall of Fame in 2016.

-Harrison Yount is a Texas born and raised, pedal steel guitar player.
-At 23 years old, he is one of the youngest professional pedal steel players in the country.
+Harrison Yount is a Texas born and raised pedal steel guitar player touring full-time with Cody Johnson.
 He first started playing musical instruments when he was 12 years old.
 Before playing pedal steel, he grew up a drummer and trombone player.
-Harrison's interest in the Pedal steel guitar began several years ago while attending an Asleep At The Wheel concert where he heard a steel guitar for the first time.
-Captivated by the sound, it became Harrison's driving musical passion.
+Harrison’s interest in the pedal steel guitar began several years ago while attending an Asleep At The Wheel concert where he heard a steel guitar for the first time.
+Captivated by the sound, it became Harrison’s driving musical passion.
 Years later, Harrison visited the music scene in Nashville and his passion for playing the pedal steel guitar grew even stronger.
 During that trip, he had the opportunity to see Vince Gill and The Time Jumpers.
 After the performance, he visited with some of the members of the group including Dawn Sears, Kenny Sears, Ranger Doug, and most importantly, steel guitar legend, Paul Franklin.
 The visit with Paul was further inspiration for Harrison and the following day he was in what is now Steel Guitars of Nashville purchasing his first pedal steel guitar.
 Afterwards, Harrison spent his time honing his skill playing with various bands and recording with local artists in Austin, Texas where he formerly resided.
 Harrison relocated to Nashville in May 2015 where he was quickly recruited by multiple bands both locally and across the country for touring and recording work.
-6 months after moving to music city, he was hire by Grammy-winning artist Kacey Musgraves.
-Harrison toured with Musgraves for the entirity of 2016.
-During his time with Musgraves, he opened for artists such as George Strait, Chris Stapleton, and Tim McGraw among many others.
-He also performed in several famous venues such as The Ryman Auditorium, The Grand Ole Opry, The Greek Theatre, The O2 Arena in London, The Las Vegas Arena, and Billy Bob's in Ft.
+6 months after moving to music city, he was hired by Grammy-winning artist Kacey Musgraves.
+Harrison toured with Musgraves for the entirety of 2016.
+During his time with Musgraves he opened for artists such as George Strait, Chris Stapleton, and Tim McGraw among many others.
+He also performed in several famous venues such as The Ryman Auditorium, The Grand Ole Opry, The Greek Theatre, The O2 arena in London, The T-Mobile Arena in Las Vegas, and Billy Bob's in Ft.
 Worth.
-He played in 7 different countries and also performed on several national television shows including Good Morning America, The Tonight Show With Jimmy Fallon, Late Night: Seth Meyers, The Colbert Report, and the Late Late Show With James Corden.
-Harrison left the tour at the end of 2016 ending his last show on New Year's Eve 2016 at The Grand Ole Opry.
-He returned to Texas at the beginning of 2017.
-He is continuing his music career by playing with local artists and doing studio work all across the country.
+He played in 7 different countries and also performed on several national television shows including Good Morning America, The Tonight Show With Jimmy Fallon, Late Night: Seth Meyers, The Colbert Report and The Late Late Show with James Corden.
+Harrison left the tour at the end of 2016 after Musgraves' New Year's Eve show at The Grand Ole Opry.
+Harrison left Nashville behind and returned to Texas at the beginning of 2017.
+For the following year and a half, Harrison spent the majority of his time playing with Coffey Anderson, Case Hardin, Kyle Park, and Six Sanchez.
+He also recorded on the record "Faith In The Water" by the Texas Red Dirt Choir which consisted of artists such as Josh Abbott, Bri Bagwell, Ray Benson, Jason Boland, Wade Bowen, Roger Creager, Deryl Dodd, Kevin Fowler, Jack Ingram, Cody Johnson, Pat Green, Cory Morrow, Kyle Park, Koe Wetzel and many others.
+In July of 2018 Harrison was hired by Cody Johnson who he now tours with full-time.

 She wanted to learn the steel guitar at 28 years of age.
 Later than most players.
 Her first teacher was Jody Sanders at Clyde's Music in Lake Jackson, Texas.
 Soon after she attended Jeffran College with Jeff Newman and Buddy Emmons.
 Through the years she studied with Bobby Garrett, Maurice Anderson, Doug Jernigan, and currently with Jody Cameron, our newest Hall of Fame member of the Texas Steel Guitar Association.
 Janet has received the TSGA Honorable Mention Player of the year in 1991, 1992, and in 1993.
 She was voted Steel Guitar Player of the Year in 1994.
 In 1999 she received the TSGA Presidents Award by Charlie Norris.
 In 2016 she and her husband Jim received the Presidents Award from Albert Talley for their ongoing support in promoting the Steel Guitar.
 Janet plays in several steel guitar shows throughout the United States including the "1st Steel Guitar Cruise" in 2017.
 She will also be playing the "2nd Steel Guitar Cruise" for 2018 in February.
 She has completed a brand new cd titled "It's About Time".
 Her equipment is a Mullen G2 and a Telonics TCA 500 amp.